-- Cloudwine Cellars
+- Cloudwine Cellars - completed

 A giant mural has been created by Brigitte and Melissa from Melbourne's Murals and runs the length of the Wynyard street building wall.
 Cloudwine Cellars were the successful grantee and provided the 'canvas' space of approx. 4m high and 20m long.

 The mural depicts a tree holding many of birds local to Port Phillip, so that each time someone walks by they may notice a different bird local to the area.
 This Mural has been well received and has received over 2500 likes and shares by the local community and is now included in a Street Art Tour of South Melbourne accessed through the Love South Melbourne App, found on App stores.